 Now that you’ve got a clear understanding of the eleven 2010 Incoterms, there’s just one more element you need to be aware of: the named place that the buyer and seller agree on.

 If that part of your contract isn’t crystal clear—and there’s a mistake in terms of the named location that the seller will take over the process—you can see how it would cause big problems.

 So as you negotiate your contract, be sure to lock down the following two provisions:

-Now that you’ve got a good grasp of all eleven Incoterms, you’ll have a better sense of which one will work best for your business.
+Now that you understand all eleven 2010 Incoterms, you’ll have a better sense of which one will work best for your business.
 Plus, armed with this knowledge, you’ll discover a new level of confidence when negotiating future agreements to position yourself for favorable terms—and costs.